SyleKu/ProStudCreator/Concept.md

 ### Database constraints

-The database must contain at least one  and a maximum of 1 project with IsMainVersion = true.
+The database must contain at least one  and a maximum of one project with IsMainVersion = true.

 ###### Pros
     - throws an exception as soon as there is more or less than one mainversion